renglo/tank/installer/ENVIRONMENT_README.md

 ##3.
 List available AWS profiles.
 There should be at least one
 `aws configure list-profiles`

+You should see the profile that points to the cloud you want to deploy this to.

 ##4.
 Run the deploy environment for TT
 This will create the Dynamo tables, create the Cognito user pool, create the IAM policy, create the Role and link everything together.
 Replace <environment_name> with the actual name of the environment you want to create.
 Replace <aws_profile>

+`cd installer`
 `python deploy_environment.py <environment_name> --aws-region <aws_region>  --aws-profile <aws_profile>`